From Integration to Verification: Completing the First Steps in ZKsync’s Prover Network

 Now, initialize the prover with:

-zk_inception prover init --shall-save-to-public-bucket=false --setup-database=true --use-default=true --dont-drop=false --setup-keys=false
+zkstack prover init --shall-save-to-public-bucket=false --setup-database=true --use-default=true --dont-drop=false --setup-keys=false --bellman-cuda=true --setup-compressor-key=true

 You can accept the default values if any prompts appear.